Vasiliy Kandinsky and his women

 Born in Moscow, Kandinsky spent his childhood in Odessa.
 He graduated from the University of Moscow, studying law and economics.
 But at the age of 30 he became an artist.

 In 1896 Kandinsky settled in Munich and returned to Moscow only in 1914.
-After the Russian Revolution of 1917 he returned to Germany, but when Hitler came to power, Vasiliy moved to France, where he lived the rest of his life, became a French citizen in 1939.
-He died at Neuilly-sur-Seine in 1944.
+After the Russian Revolution of 1917 he returned to Germany.
+But when Hitler came to power, Vasiliy moved to France.
+There he lived the rest of his life, became a French citizen in 1939.
+The artist died at Neuilly-sur-Seine in 1944.

 Vasiliy Kandinskiy’s women

 In 1957, the European media paid much attention to two events in Germany and France.
 Common-law widow of famous artist – Gabriele Munter (she was an artist too) gave Munich a priceless gift – a few hundred of his works, drawings, watercolors, dozens of notebooks with sketches, diaries, as well as his letters and over two thousand of photos of the artist.
 All these things can be seen in Lenbachhaus.